It happens to all of us from time to time: You’re minding your own business, and then suddenly, you’re swept up in a wave of office gossip.

-Maybe you have a particular colleague who’s the office busybody, or maybe whispering colleagues surround you.
-The chatter could focus on organizational changes or the weekend exploits of a coworker.
+Maybe you have a particular coworker who’s the office busybody, or you’re surrounded by whispering colleagues.
+The chatter could focus on organizational changes or a coworker's personal life.

-When the office gossip heads in your direction, the simplest solution is to get out of Dodge.
+When the office gossip heads in your direction, the simplest solution is to leave the conversation.
 Excuse yourself by citing pressing work obligations.
 The same goes for when the office snoop corners you.
 You’re at work, after all, so just say, “I really have to get back to my desk.”
 No one can object to that reasoning.

 Abstain when you can’t walk away.
-You may be in a meeting or at lunch with colleagues when a juicy topic of gossip arises.
+You may be in a meeting or at lunch with colleagues when a juicy bit of melodrama arises.
 But just because you’re present, doesn’t mean you must participate.
 The simple act of not responding lets your coworkers know that you’re not interested in contributing to hearsay.
-If pressed, you can always state that you don’t have an opinion.
+If pressed, you can always say you don’t have an opinion.

 3. Change the subject

 Office gossip may seem appealing, but furthering it can be incredibly hurtful.
-Keep the tone of your office upbeat by changing the subject when you hear negative remarks.
+Help keep the tone of your workplace upbeat by changing the subject when you hear negative remarks.

-It’d be nice if it never happened, but sometimes the whispers relate to you in some way.
-If someone in your office has a beef with you and makes it known to everyone except you, approach the coworker and try to resolve the issue.
-Let him or her know that you’re aware of what’s been said and that you’d like to find a solution.
-With any luck, you’ll put a stop to the rumors and gain a reputation as a good communicator.
+It would be nice if it never happened, but sometimes the whispers relate to you in some way.
+If someone in your office has a beef with you and makes it known to everyone except you, don’t let the situation fester.
+Approach the coworker and try to resolve the issue.
+Let it be known you’re aware of what’s been said and you’d like to find a solution.
+With any luck, you’ll flex your communication skills, receive an apology and put a stop to the rumors.

-When office gossip turns particularly vicious or focuses on damaging rumors of layoffs, for instance, it may be best to take it to a manager.
-Don’t worry, you can do so without looking like the office tattletale.
-Inform your boss of the information, but don’t point fingers.
-Try this: “I thought you might want to know that people are saying X.” Management will then have an opportunity to address the problem, dispel idle talk and perhaps reassure a worried workforce.
+When office gossip turns particularly vicious or focuses on damaging rumors of layoffs, as an example, it may be best to take it to a manager.
+Don’t worry.
+You can do so without looking like the office tattletale.
+Your office may even have a workplace gossip policy.
+You can inform your boss of the information without pointing fingers.
+Try this: “I thought you might want to know that people are saying X.” Management will then have an opportunity to address the problem, dispel idle talk and reassure a worried workforce.

-Gossip around the office doesn't have to be a cause for alarm.
+Gossip at work can cause problems, reduce morale and lead to serious conflict.
 The next time you see the Rumor Express galloping in your direction, follow the above strategies to sidestep trouble.